batjko/gql2sql/README.md

 2. `npm install`
 3. `npm start` launches nodemon for easy development

+NOTE: You can reset the SQLite DB anytime by running `npm run resetDB`.

 ## Run some queries

 Apollo Server comes with a querying UI out of the box.